Henry Bathurst, 3rd Earl Bathurst

-Henry Bathurst, 3rd Earl Bathurst (22 May 1762 – 27 July 1834), was a High Tory, High Church Pittite.
+Henry Bathurst, 3rd Earl Bathurst (22 May 1762 – 27 July 1834) was a British Tory politician.
 He was an MP for thirty years before ennoblement.
 A personal friend of William Pitt the Younger, he became a broker of deals across cabinet factions during the Napoleonic era.
 After the Napoleonic Wars, Bathurst was on the conservative wing of the Tory party.

 Background and education

 Lord Bathurst was the elder son of Henry Bathurst, 2nd Earl Bathurst, by his wife Tryphena Scawen, daughter of Thomas Scawen.
 He was educated at Eton College from 1773 to 1778 and then up to Christ Church, Oxford.
 This college was considered the most academic at Oxford, and went up with his closest companions at Eton William Wyndham Grenville, Richard, Lord Wellesley, and Canon Bathurst, his cousin.
 He matriculated at Christ Church on 22 April 1779, at the age of sixteen.
 In 1781, he decided to embark on a Grand Tour of Europe.
 Without taking a degree, Bathurst left Oxford for Germany, where he travelled with Grenville.
 From Switzerland, he went to Italy, before moving north to Paris.
 On hearing that William Petty, 2nd Earl of Shelburne's government was challenged by a Fox–North coalition, Bathurst headed back to London in February 1783.

 Immediately upon entering politics, he admired the patriotism and oratory of William Pitt.

 It was through the ultra Tories Pitt and Wellington that he helped to gain recognition for the independence of Spain and Portugal; a policy decision that was influential on the Peninsular War.
 Later on, he would support Canada and Australia to establish 'white' dominion status, a legacy of what one historian has noted was the significant tenure of Secretary of War and Colonies before Palmerston in the 19th century.
 This fact is often overlooked since Bathurst was far from being a radical.
 The social diarist Maria Edgeworth, often alluded to by Jane Austen, wrote that he was an "old school dog".
 A "formalist", she thought who was "very much from that class".